-Dremeling dog nails is a fantastic alternative to the traditional method of clipping dog nails.
-It is not surprising that many dogs react badly to nail clipping.
-Even if you do not cut painfully into the quick, the motion of clipping still pinches the sensitive nerves within the nail.
-Dremeling is a great way to maintain healthy nails, and to lessen stress for everyone involved.
+Dremeling dog nails is a fantastic alternative to the traditional method of clipping.
+It is not surprising that many dogs react poorly to nail clipping.
+Even if you do not cut painfully into the quick, the motion of clipping still pinches the sensitive nerves inside of the nail.
+Dremeling is a great way to maintain healthy nails and to lessen stress for everyone involved.
 You don’t have to be a professional to do a good job, but, there are some important steps involved in properly Dremeling nails.

-- Dremel Ez-Drum Mandrel, Dremel #EZ407SA.
-This inexpensive part makes routine Dremeling so much easier.
-This tool (shown below) allows you to swap out dull sanding bands in seconds.
+- Dremel Ez-Drum Mandrel, Dremel product #EZ407SA.
+This inexpensive part makes switching between the two types of sanding bands a breeze.
+This tool (shown below) allows you to swap out sanding bands instantly.
 It doesn’t come with the Dremel kit, but almost all hardware stores carry it in the rotary tool / Dremel section.

-- Safety Glasses, to keep nail dust out of your eyes.
+- Safety Glasses, to keep dust out of your eyes.

-Miles is a dog that absolutely cannot stand having his nails clipped (I cannot emphasize how passionately he hates nail clipping – no amount of food or training could convince him to tolerate nail clipping), but, he is completely content to relax and take a nap while I Dremel his nails.
-This is because I introduced the tool slowly, and because I use it properly.
+Miles is a dog that absolutely cannot stand having his nails clipped.
+I cannot emphasize how passionately he used to fear nail clipping!
+No amount of food or training could convince him to tolerate nail clipping.
+It was terrible.
+With training, however, he is completely content to relax while I Dremel his nails.
+This is because I introduced the tool slowly and carefully, and because I use it properly.